 - May not work (or will work unpredictably) on different systems

-- Harder to implement and maintain
+- Are harder to implement and maintain

 - Avoid using browser detects.